 The Viewer role is suitable for collaborators who review experiments and results, but don't need to edit.

 For added security, require collaborators on your account to reset their passwords every 90 days.
 Navigate to Account Settings > Security and Privacy and select Expire after 90 days.

 Optimizely lets you implement Single Sign-On (SSO) through SAML 2.0, an open standard data format for exchanging authentication and authorization information.
 This allows your team to log in to Optimizely using their existing corporate credentials and eliminates the security risks associated with using a password.

 Enable automatic timeout

-In Optimizely X, enabling an automatic logout after 15 minutes of inactivity will help you keep your account secure and PCI compliant.
+In Optimizely, enabling an automatic logout after 15 minutes of inactivity will help you keep your account secure and PCI compliant.
 If there is no mouse or keyboard activity for 15 minutes, accounts that you're an administrator for will time out and you'll lose unsaved changes.

-Click to enable Automatically log out after 15 minutes of inactivity.
+Navigate to Account Settings > Security and Privacy and check Automatically log out after 15 minutes of inactivity.